with Baba Mim....

 By Monica L. Haynes, Pittsburgh Post-Gazette 12/11/1995.

-Defender of Justice, Member of the Savez Youth Organization, SNF Photographer, SNF Sports Edition, SNF Basketball Coach for Pittsburgh, and English Section Editor of the Amercan SRBOBRAN.
+Defender of Justice, Member of the Savez Youth Organization and speaker at the 1940 Convention, SNF Photographer, SNF Sports Edition, SNF Basketball Coach for Pittsburgh, and English Section Editor of the Amercan SRBOBRAN.
 Author of EARLY DAYS: SERBIAN SETTLERS IN AMERICA and numerous magazine and newspaper articles and Serbian colony Spomenicas.

 In 1959, Milan was presented with an icon from Mt.
 Athos of St. Nicholas the Wonder Worker by the Icon Society of America, "in recognition and appreciation of the many lasting contributions to the Eastern Orthodox Church," by Attorney Michael Czap.